Fruity Oaty Bars (Applesauce Oatmeal Bars with Dried Cherries – No Bananas!)

 • Freezer: freezes well, but be sure to slice first for easy grab-and-go

-These are the kind of thing I want more of in my kitchen: simple, flexible, and made from ingredients I already keep around.
+These oatmeal bars are the kind of thing I love to have on hand in my kitchen: simple, flexible, and made from ingredients I already keep around.
 Not perfect, not fancy, just reliable.

 And that’s really the goal here: fewer decisions, more food that’s ready when you need it.